 Skip ahead a few generations to the 1950s.
 Interest in the Wild West hit an all-time high, and those exaggerated stories in those dime novels — the rights to which were cheap and easy to obtain — were translated to the small and big screens — muddling things even more.

-By the time the 1950s rolled around, interest in the Wild West hit an all-time high, and those exaggerated stories were translated to TV and the movies — muddling things even more.
-In this climate developed the accepted “true story” of Johnson’s life, as published in the 1958 biography Crow Killer: The Saga of Liver-Eating Johnson by Raymond W. Thorp and Robert Bunker.
+The accepted “true story” of Johnson’s life developed in this climate as published in the 1958 biography Crow Killer: The Saga of Liver-Eating Johnson by Raymond W. Thorp and Robert Bunker.